SFU-CMPT-201/.github/profile/README.md

 ## VM Links and Instructions

-* This will take some time, e.g., a few hours, and it is necessary for the first assignment, which will take another few hours.
+* Setting up the course VM will take some time, e.g., a few hours, and it is necessary for the first assignment, which will take another few hours.
 So make sure you start this right away.
 Downloading and running the VM (as described below) is not the end of the setup process.
 There are more things to do after you log in.